rollup/rollup/docs/plugin-development/index.md

 }
 ```

-And there are a plugin resolve `COMPLIER_FLAG` to `false`, then we will get an unexpected result the unreferenced asset also be emitted, but we can resolve this problem by setting `needsCodeReference` to true when calling [`this.emitFile`](#this-emitfile), like following
+And there is a plugin resolve `COMPLIER_FLAG` to `false`, then we will get an unexpected result the unreferenced asset also be emitted, but we can resolve this problem by setting `needsCodeReference` to true when calling [`this.emitFile`](#this-emitfile), like the following code

 ```js
 function svgResolverPlugin() {